forestgrape/coronavirus/index.md

 For scientific analysis it is important to have accurate, consistent and clearly specified data and notifications if the data may not be accurate or the specifications changed.
 Notified corrections are helpful too.
 The different data measurement methods related to Covid-19, combined with no or few specifications, have a lot of space for improvement all around the world.

 E.g. In Switzerland the testing policy, which is mostly followed, is to test only people who are sick _and_ belong to a risk group.
-However this is hard to find on the official page (bag.admin.ch, hidden in the German Covid-19 FAQ) and even left out on the English version (as of 17.4.20).
-The official statistics on the same domain, has no note about this testing scheme.
-The data are still analysable and expressiv but just not comparable to countries, where everbody who is sick or even everybody who could be infected is tested.
+This is hard to find on the official page (bag.admin.ch, hidden in the German Covid-19 FAQ) and even left out on the English version (as of 17.4.20).
+The official statistics on the same domain, is missing the note about this testing scheme.
+The data are analysable (since mostly consistent) and expressiv but just not comparable to countries, where everbody who is sick or even everybody who could be infected is tested.

 #### data features
 * For analysis is useful to have as finegrained data as possible i.e. age, medical conditions and locations as accurate as data protections law permits.
 * Clinical observations well annotated and as complete as possible.
 Interpretation and analysis are nice to have but not necessary.

 #### machine readable
-Data are ideally machine readable (e.g. csv) on a public api (e.g. github repository), annotated and contain a readme with the specifications what and how is measured.
+Data are ideally have a common used format (e.g. csv) on a public api (e.g. github repository/rest api), are annotated and contain a readme with the specifications what and how is measured.

 <p id="proposal">-------</p>